jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.61 Round

-Rounds the values in an input raster to the nearest integer value.
+Rounds the values in an input raster to the nearest integer value..

 *Parameters*: